-US Arabian Horse Registry has marked in the On Line Stud Book all known horses registered as Purebred Arabian but proven by testing to carry Thoroughbred DNA as INELIGIBLE for registration of their progeny who carry the stallions named by HARC.
+US Arabian Horse Registry has marked in the On Line Stud Book all known horses registered as Purebred Arabian but proven by testing to carry Thoroughbred DNA as INELIGIBLE for registration and their progeny as well as all progeny of the excluded stallions named by HARC.

 Ralph Clark at age 29 was hired on at the Registry as the new field secretary.
 Later years when asked if the Arabian Horse Registry of America (AHRA) would use DNA testing for parentage verification or as a way to determine “breed purity,” Registrar Ralph Clark responds, “Our only focus is on parentage verification.
 By multiple generations of parentage verification you don’t have a breed purity issue.
 The ISAG [International Society of Animal Genetics] agrees this is the only effective way to do this.” copyright 1995 by Robert J. Cadranell from Arabian Visions Mar/Apr 1995